hudir/Backend/README.md

 To allow an npm dependency to update to the latest PATCH version, you can prefix the dependency’s version with the tilde (~) character.
 Here's an example of how to allow updates to any 1.3.x version.

 "package": "~1.3.8"

+## middleware

+Basically, middleware are functions that intercept route handlers, adding some kind of information.
+A middleware needs to be mounted using the method app.use(path, middlewareFunction).
+The first path argument is optional.
+If you don’t pass it, the middleware will be executed for all requests.